linuxfandudeguy/webshell/README.md

 ## Licensing

-WebShell is licensed under the Creative Commons V0.0 license.
+WebShell is licensed under the CC0-10 license.

 ## Contact